 Robyn discusses the use of shoulder rests and how you can ensure a perfect fit, every time.
-Look at next week as we introduce the chin rest to the equation and how both must be selected together for optimal comfort.
+Find our guide to adding the chin rest to the equation here.

 In this two-part blog, we will examine how to achieve the ultimate set-up for your instrument that will allow for comfort whilst still obtaining a beautiful tone from your instrument.

 Like musicians, shoulder rests come in many different shapes and sizes.
 It is important to realise that your shoulder rest should be the most appropriate choice for you; no one else can experience comfort as you personally experience it.
 As such, it is important that you take time when selecting the most appropriate shoulder rest for your instrument.
 It’s also important to be honest with your teacher about how you are experiencing the shoulder rest.
 Ultimately, they want the best outcome for you and so they need to hear about your level of comfort.

 There are many arguments supporting the use of the shoulder rest.
 The main point is that it frees up the left hand.
 This then allows for fluent shifting throughout.

 A good shoulder rest also enhances the resonance of the instrument by lessening the point of contact.
 The basic design of some of our most popular shoulder rests, Kun, Wolf and Everest, emphasises this point by only being in contact with the instrument on the ribs of the violin or viola.

 Some of the greatest pedagogues are fervently against the use of the shoulder rest.
 Paul Rolland, Aaron Rosand and Mimi Zweig are all opponents to the shoulder rest.
 They believe that the tone of the instrument is freer without anything dampening the instrument and that the shoulder itself is able to swing beneath the instrument without being restricted by the shoulder rest.